Local Public Defender Board Information & Open Positions

 If you have any comments for the Commission, are interested in being considered to become a board member, or would like to make a nomination, please email firstname.lastname@example.org.

 A member of the Commission staff will follow-up with you.
-All emailed comments will be shared with all appointed members of the Commission.
+All emailed comments may be shared with all appointed members of the Commission.

 Indiana Code 33-40-7 governs the membership of non-exempt county public defender boards.

 - 1 appointment by the County Judges who exercise criminal and juvenile jurisdiction